21 Incredibly Beautiful Places in Portugal to Visit Right Now

 Prettiest town in Portugal - Olhao

-Olhao is one of the most underrated towns in Algarve, yet one of the most beautiful places to visit in Portugal.
-Being right in front of the impressive Ria Formosa Natural Park, you can get boat trips around the islands, go snorkelling, and explore some of the most beautiful beaches in the country.
+Olhao is one of the most underrated towns in Algarve, yet it’s also one of the most beautiful places to visit in Portugal.
+Set right on the edge of the Ria Formosa Natural Park, the town is a gateway to some of the Algarve’s most pristine islands.
+From here, you can hop on a boat to Ilha da Culatra or Ilha da Armona, where white-sand beaches stretch for miles and the pace slows to a whisper.

 Where to stay in Olhao